Breakfast with Girls: Lyrics

-Release
+Marketing

+Marketing for Breakfast with Girls was handled by DreamWorks, who later launched a website for the band in promotion of Breakfast with Girls, advertised to feature new MP3 files daily.
+The interactive flash website was available on DreamWorks' main website, alongside a playable flash game, in it, players would have to defeat Self's members to gain access to different sections of the website.
+Upon completion, players would gain access to a free MP3 download of Feels Like Breakin' Shit (1998).
+DreamWorks additionally sent VHS tapes to the press, which showcased and detailed the bands activities during the creation of Breakfast with Girls.

+Upon its release, DreamWorks advertised Breakfast with Girls as "a mix of - um, everything".
 A demo of "It All Comes Out in the Wash" appeared in volumes one and two of Soaking in the Center of the Universe, sampler albums released by Spongebath Records in January 1998 and March 1998, respectively.
 The second volume additionally featured a demo of "Placing the Blame".
 The lead single of Breakfast was Girls was "Paint by Numbers", which was included on the soundtrack of the film Dead Man on Campus (1998).
 It released through MTV and DreamWorks Records on July 21, 1998.
 Director Alan Cohn picked the song as a theme for the main character, Josh Miller (Tom Everett Scott).
-A website for the band later launched in promotion of Breakfast with Girls, advertised to feature new MP3 files daily.
 "Meg Ryan" was released as the album's third and final single on May 25, 1999, marketed as the album's main single.
+Self appeared live for LAUNCH magazine in January 2001, performing the song "Uno Song" for LAUNCH's "The Lot."

+Release

 Breakfast with Girls was delayed multiple times, first reported by CMJ to have a release date of August 25, 1998.
 In later issues, the magazine projected release dates of March 2, June 29, and July 14, 1999.
 The album eventually released on July 13, 1999, published through DreamWorks and Spongebath.
 It is the only studio album Self released through the former.
 Breakfast with Girls was distributed on CD, cassette, and vinyl.
 The latter was delayed in production due to a lack of commercial demand.
-Reissues of the album on streaming services are managed by Geffen Records, who absorbed DreamWorks once the label shut down.

-Cover artwork
+In a 2014 interview with the Alternative Press, Mahaffey stated he was unsure who published the album on streaming services.

+Artwork

 The cover artwork of Breakfast with Girls shows Mahaffey and a woman walking together, largely obscured by the band's logo on a black background.
 Physical copies feature numerous more photos, each focusing on different band members.
 This design was conceived by Brian Bottcher, who previously did artwork for Subliminal Plastic Motives.
 He was inspired by the 1968 film The Party and its promotional cardboard lobby cards to make Breakfast with Girls artwork resemble a film poster.